The Jonas Centre

 The Jonas Centre is providing log cabin accommodation to those presenting themselves as homeless to Richmondshire District Council.

-The Jonas Centre, which is currently closed to the public, has offered its self-contained cabins to homeless households during the pandemic.
+The Jonas Centre, which is currently closed to groups, has offered its self-contained cabins to homeless households during the pandemic.

 One of the people recently accommodated there has thanked The Jonas Trust and the council team saying that it had “saved me in more ways than you could realise.”